Troubleshooting Queries

 |

-Ideally a query will be be able to satisfy its requirements entirely by either directly accessing the index or searching sequential index rows.
+Ideally, a query should be able to satisfy its requirements entirely by either directly accessing the index or searching sequential index rows.
 Less good is if the query must scan the whole index; although the compact nature of most indexes means this is still much faster than the alternative of scanning the entire database with no help from the indexes at all.

 Searches that begin with or rely upon an inequality with the primary key are inherently less effective than those using a primary key equality.